 3 Types of unconscious bias

 Consider a selection of the case studies in the 'Apply and reflect' section, and consider the questions and learning points.
 Notice that there are different ways in which unconscious bias affects people.
-The following types of unconscious bias are important to be aware of and to look out for in our own behaviour and that of others.
-Noticing and acknowledging that these biases can be present can help us to minimise the negative effect of them on the choices we make.
+These can be summarised as: